Slow Cooker Mac and Cheese with Green Chile

 If you were to ask me what is one of my most favorite side dishes, ever, I would most likely say mac and cheese.
 You can typically find me making some for nearly every occasion.
 Sunday dinners, holidays, potlucks, a “just because” gift for a friend…you name it.
 Mac and cheese is just one of my holy grails.

 Additionally, mac and cheese is just so dang tasty and extra comforting too.
 And the best part is, almost everyone enjoys it!
-I’ve made southern style mac and cheese, and smoked gouda mac and cheese (my fave!), creamy white mac and cheese, and even, vegan mac and cheese, y’all.
+I’ve made southern style mac and cheese, and smoked gouda mac and cheese (my fave!), and even, vegan mac and cheese, y’all.
 They’re all so good!

 Out of all the many, many mac and cheese recipes that exist on my website, not a single one of them are like this slow cooker mac and cheese.
 Yup, I said slow cooker.
 I know many folks don’t think of making mac and cheese via a slow cooker/Crock pot, but I’m hoping you will really enjoy this one!
 It’s just so easy!